Before creating an invoice, you will find it helpful to read about Managing Billable Items and Adjusting a Party's Billing Account.

 Create an Invoice from the Invoices Table

 2. Manually add billables already created by the timer or a manual time log entry by selecting Add/Drop Billables.
 Or, you can generate entirely new billables using the Create New Billable button.
+You can also elaborate on the description of the billable.
+The description of the Billable will be included on the Invoice and visible to the parties.

 Now, pick up with Step 4, above, to review and send your invoice or to save it as a draft to complete later.